AutoConfig Filter Types

 "snapshots": 60

-Most ticker filters are also available as *History
+Most ticker filters are also available as a *History

 variant.
-These work in the same way as described above, but they use a different data set as input.
+These function similarly to those described above but use a different data set as input.
 Available history filters:

 minPriceHistory